Mural no Rio Seco

 Researcher: Sindi-Leigh McBride

-The Rio Seco project started in 2016/17, a proposal to rehabilitate the canal running through the city with public space on top of canal.
+The Rio Seco project started in 2016/17, a proposal to rehabilitate the canal running through the city with public space on top.
 This is motivated by the limited available and accessible public space in Luanda.
 This began with architects at Building Society 4 Architecture writing for a magazine about public space in Luanda, and the project soon grew into a writing and research project.
 In 2019, Building Society 4 Architecture was invited to participate in Seoul Biennial Architecture, same for Rio 2020, but the COVID-19 situation prevented this from being explored so the team started thinking about other ways to continue the project visually.

 A large part of the Rio Seco project is to increase social awareness, so the team decided to artistically engage the façades of the houses that face the canal.
 Artists were then invited to participate in the construction of the mural and given the thematic tree image a brief for creative exploration.
 The mural consequently has the trees of Angola as its central theme.
 Rio Seco, or “dry river”, is an urban that is barely visible, flowing behind buildings as an open sewer on its way to the ocean.
 To contextualize Mural no Rio Seco, Sergey Kadinsky writing on the urban stream is useful.
 He explains, “The source of Rio Seco appears near the Zona Verde (green zone) in the Maianga neighborhood, to the south of the city center.
 The street grids here date back to at least the 1950s when Portuguese colonial authorities envisioned a planned metropolis radiating out from the old city.
 While the streets appear in order, architecture here is a mix ranging from makeshift to upscale that includes foreign embassies.
 The struggle for independence that brought the Marxist MPLA government to power in 1975 was closely supported by Cuba, which explains the green zone’s official name: Jose Marti Park, after the 19th century Cuban patriot.”